Univas01/RestAPITutorial/README.md

 It covers a few line of codes to post, read and delete tweets.

 ## Purpose
-As stated above, the main purpose of this project is to understand the use of version control (git)
+As stated above, the main purpose of this project is to understand the use of version control (github)

 ## Deployment
 Deployment can be on any server